mvac7/SDCC_SPRITES_S_MSXROM_Lib/README.md

 Open Source library with functions to directly access to sprites of the TMS9918A.

-It provides basic functions for initialization and display of sprites.
+It is a small library that only provides the basic functions to operate sprites: one to erase the sprite data in VRAM and another to display Sprites.

-It contains the PUTSPRITE function similar to that of MSX BASIC.
+Contains the PUTSPRITE function similar to that of MSX BASIC.

 It is complemented with the [VDP TMS9918A MSX ROM Library](https://github.com/mvac7/SDCC_VDP_TMS9918A_MSXROM_Lib), necessary for the initialization of the screen (screen and sprites mode).